SAP/luigi/docs/navigation-configuration.md

 ### category
 You can add the **category** property to navigation nodes you want to group.
 The resulting structure will be different depending on whether you want to group top or side navigation nodes.
 In both cases, you should define at least one node in a group with **label** and **icon** properties.
 For all other nodes, you can set **category** as a string with the label value.

-**Top navigation:**
+* Top navigation:
-Top navigation nodes in the same category will be rendered as a dropdown.
+top navigation nodes in the same category will be rendered as a dropdown.

-**Side navigation:**
+* Side navigation:
-Side navigation nodes will be grouped under a header with the category name.
+side navigation nodes will be grouped under a header with the category name.
 You can configure them to be **collapsible** or not.

 This is an example of what a node with a category including a label and icon looks like: